-If you have a teenager, you know the struggles that come with trying to get them out of bed and off to school in time every morning.
-You may have written this off as your teen having natural biological sleep patterns that result in them falling asleep later and sleeping later than adults.
-But there may be another reason: oftentimes kids with both diagnosed and undiagnosed learning disabilities want to skip school because of the stressors they face there.
+If you have a teenager, you know the daily struggles of trying to get them out of bed and off to school in time.
+You may have written this off as your teen not getting enough sleep.
+But there may be another reason: oftentimes kids with common learning disabilities (both diagnosed and undiagnosed) want to skip school because of the stressors they face there.

 Here are the five most common learning disabilities.

 Do you feel like your teen never listens to you?
 It might be something other than teenage rebellion.

 Auditory processing disorder (APD) is a condition that affects the way the brain interprets sound, particularly speech.
 It’s not really a hearing problem as people with APD can hear sounds just fine in a quiet environment.
 But in places with lots of background noise, teenagers with APD will have trouble differentiating between someone speaking to them and other noises happening in the surrounding areas.